AmirMalaeb/magic-8-ball-SAM/readme.md

 	•	CORS Issues: If you encounter CORS issues when accessing the API, ensure that CORS is properly configured in the API Gateway as outlined in the template.yaml file.
 	•	API Not Responding: Ensure that the API Gateway URL in the index.html file is correct and that the Lambda function is successfully deployed.

+**Contact**

+For any issues or suggestions, please contact me at amir.malaeb@gmail.com.